Assistant Professor, Division of Immunotherapy

 - 2015-2018 Postdoctoral, Bioinformatics, Children's National Medical Center, Washington D.C., USA

-Peng Zhang received his Ph.D. in Bioinformatics from Institute of Biophysics, Chinese Academy of Sciences, and trained as a postdoctoral research associate in the Children’s National Medical Center.
-Peng is a faculty research associate with the Division of Immunotherapy and the Director of Bioinformatics Core at the Institute of Human Virology, University of Maryland School of Medicine.
+Peng Zhang received his Ph.D. in Bioinformatics from the Institute of Biophysics, Chinese Academy of Sciences, and trained as a postdoctoral research associate in the Children’s National Medical Center.
+Dr. Zhang is currently an Assitant Professor with the Division of Immunotherapy and the Director of Bioinformatics Core at the Institute of Human Virology, University of Maryland School of Medicine.
 He is a computational biologist with expertise in biomedical informatics, cancer genomics, and immunogenomics.
 His research focuses on integrative mining and algorithm development from big data generated on high throughput techniques in tumor development, progression, drug response, and resistance.

-Cancer Genomics & Immunogenomics Systematic analyses of omics-level data in the tumor microenvironment to explore immune-tumor interaction with the goal of enabling the discovery and development of more effective anti-tumor immunotherapy.
+Cancer Immunogenomics Systematic analyses of omics-level data in the tumor microenvironment to explore immune-tumor interaction with the goal of enabling the discovery and development of more effective anti-tumor immunotherapy.

 Single Cell Atlas of Immunity To create comprehensive reference maps of all human immune cells by using single-cell sequencing technology as a basis for both understanding human health and diagnosing, monitoring, and treating diseases.